-In addition, product and product candidate acquisitions create other uncertainties and risks, particularly when the acquisition takes the form of a merger or other business consolidation, such as the Celator Acquisition.
+In addition, product and product candidate acquisitions create other uncertainties and risks, particularly when the acquisition takes the form of a merger or other business consolidation.
 Our business acquisitions have required, and any similar future transactions will also require, significant efforts and expenditures, including with respect to transition activities and integrating the acquired business with our historical business.
 We may encounter unexpected difficulties, or incur unexpected costs, in connection with potential acquisitions and similar transactions, which include:

-- high acquisition costs; - the need to incur substantial debt or engage in dilutive issuances of equity securities to pay for acquisitions; - the potential disruption of our historical core business; - the strain on, and need to continue to expand, our existing operational, technical, financial and administrative infrastructure; - the difficulties in assimilating employees and corporate cultures; - the failure to retain key managers and other personnel; - · the challenges in controlling additional costs and expenses in connection with and as a result of any acquisition; - the need to write down assets or recognize impairment charges; - the diversion of our management's attention to integration of operations and corporate and administrative infrastructures; and - any unanticipated liabilities for activities of or related to the acquired business or its operations, products or product candidates.
+- high acquisition costs; - · the need to incur substantial debt or engage in dilutive issuances of equity securities to pay for acquisitions; - the potential disruption of our historical core business; - the strain on, and need to continue to expand, our existing operational, technical, financial and administrative infrastructure; - the difficulties in assimilating employees and corporate cultures; - the failure to retain key managers and other personnel; - the challenges in controlling additional costs and expenses in connection with and as a result of any acquisition; - the need to write down assets or recognize impairment charges; - · the diversion of our management's attention to integration of operations and corporate and administrative infrastructures; and - any unanticipated liabilities for activities of or related to the acquired business or its operations, products or product candidates.

-If any of these or other factors impair our ability to integrate any acquired business efficiently and successfully, we may be required to spend time or money on integration activities that otherwise would be spent on the development and expansion of our business.
-If we fail to integrate or otherwise manage an acquired business successfully and in a timely manner, resulting operating inefficiencies could increase costs and expenses more than we planned, could negatively impact the market price of our ordinary shares and could otherwise distract us from the execution of our strategy.
+If any of these or other factors impair our ability to integrate or otherwise manage an acquired business efficiently and successfully, we may be required to spend time or money on integration activities that otherwise would be spent on the development and expansion of our business.
+Resulting operating inefficiencies could increase costs and expenses more than we planned, could negatively impact the market price of our ordinary shares and could otherwise distract us from the execution of our strategy.
 Failure to maintain effective financial controls and reporting systems and procedures during and after integration of an acquired business could also impact our ability to produce timely and accurate financial statements.